-In recent years teledentistry has stepped into the spotlight, offering basic dental alignments with remote support and far lower costs than traditional braces.
+In recent years, teledentistry has stepped into the spotlight, offering basic dental alignments with remote support and far lower costs than traditional braces.
 But do these remote services offer a safe and effective option?
-We’ve investigated the top-selling direct-to-consumer dental aligners made by Smile Direct Club.
-Below we break down the pros, cons, and details of this innovative company to help you determine if its aligners are right for you.
+We’ve investigated the top-selling direct-to-consumer dental aligners made by SmileDirectClub.
+Below we break down the pros, cons, and details to help you decide if its aligner treatments are right for you.

 - Not recommended by the American Dental Association

 Smile Direct Club is an affordable and convenient way to enhance your smile from the comfort of home.
 30-day money-back guarantee!

 With Smile Direct Club, you can fix your dental alignment while skipping the waiting rooms and saving money with their easy, straight-forward process.
 With daytime and nighttime clear aligner options, you are sure to be smiling brighter in no time.